Azure/AppService/_posts/2024-05-17-Announcing-Memory-intensive-Isolatedv2-SKUs.md

 | **I5mv2** | 32 vCPUs | 256 GB |
 | I6v2 | 64 vCPUs | 256 GB |

-While the offering as a whole is officially in public preview, there are some regions where they runtime is GA and you can use this in production.
-Marked with (GA) in the table below.
-In the remaining regions we recommend to start using the new SKUs in your pre-production environments first.
-Currently, you'll need to use CLI or ARM to create and scale App Service plans, but you can use portal to create apps based on the memory intensive plans.
-Portal support for handling App Service plans will be added in June.
+Currently we recommend you to start using the new SKUs in your pre-production environments.
+You'll need to use CLI or ARM to create and scale App Service plans, but you can use portal to create apps based on the memory intensive plans.
+The first regions will start to support production workloads shortly after //BUILD and portal support for handling App Service plans will be added in June.

 This blog will be regularly updated as we expand to more regions and OS types and complete portal support.